abohoseini/CppCodingBits/README.md

-# InterviewQuestions
+# Cpp Coding Bits
-Some random inteview coding questions and answers in C++ and C#
+Here I have gathered some random coding questions and my implementation in C++.
+Please feel free to use them in any way you want.

 ## Two Sum
 Given an array of integers, return indices of the two numbers such that they add up to a specific target.